 Junior Church Leaders - please complete the DBS application and Safeguarding training over the summer if you need to, otherwise you won't be able to lead in junior church when September comes.

 Join in with Morning Prayer on Facebook Live.

-Morning prayer will be said for the parish live on our Facebook page at the new time of 8.45am Monday -Thursday.
+Morning prayer will be said for the parish live on our Facebook page at 8.45am Monday, Wednesday and Friday.

 We'll mainly be using the Daily Office for the Church of

 Thursdays will be more informal and use a variety of resources.
 Sometimes we use the order of service used at St Luke's.
 A scan of this can be downloaded here.